The Amulet series has many, many minor and major characters across several volumes. Warning! Spoilers may follow for some character sections.

 - Light Is Not Good: His white clothing make it appear he's divine, but he is cruel, cold, and ruthless.

-- Offing the Offspring: once Trellis failed for the final time in book 3, the King made sure to send bounty hunters and every elf soldier on his trail to slaughter him once the opportunity arises.
-Consider the immense threat Trellis poses to his plans (albeit Trellis himself has not realized it yet), his overkill declaration of his own son's execution is justifiable from a villainous point of view.
+- Offing the Offspring: Once Trellis failed for the final time in book 3, the King made sure to send bounty hunters and every elf soldier on his trail to slaughter him once the opportunity arises.
+Considering the immense threat Trellis poses to his plans (albeit Trellis himself has not realized it yet), his overkill declaration of his own son's execution is justifiable from a villainous point of view.

 - Orcus on His Throne: He's presented as the Big Bad but doesn't participate actively in any of the plot, but rather affects it at a distance and only in the past.
 Most of his appearances show him sitting menacingly on his throne.
 This gets lampshaded by Emily in the eighth volume when she calls him a scarecrow and a terrible leader.

-- Parental Abandonment: doesn't hesitate to pull this on book 3 real fast once Trellis shows signs of disobeying him again.
+- Parental Abandonment: Doesn't hesitate to pull this on book 3 real fast once Trellis shows signs of disobeying him again.

 - White Mask of Doom: it's blatantly obvious in his first appearance in book 2 is that he is not a benevolent king.

 A Dark Scout, a gaslike being that can enter a being's nervous system and possess them, that appears alongside Trellis in the first volume.
 He's defeated quickly by Emily, but the Dark Scouts become a big problem later on in the series.

 - Brainwashed and Crazy: Their modus operandi, to enter someone's head and take them over to become violent and cruel.
 Sybrian had taken over Trellis sometime prior to the story and Trellis initially tried to sic him on Emily for this.